Hoxly/asksteem-docs/README.md

 }
 ```

 The `search` endpoint also accepts a `pg` parameter to select the page of results to return.
-By if not provided the page will default to 1 and for any given query there is a max of 10 pages that can be returned.
+If not provided the page will default to 1 and for any given query there is a max of 10 pages that can be returned.

 For example:
 `https://api.asksteem.com/search?q=asksteem&pg=2` would return the second page of results for the term "asksteem".